2019 F4 Chinese Championship

 The 2019 F4 Chinese Championship (Shell Helix FIA F4 Chinese Championship) was the fifth season of the F4 Chinese Championship.
-It began on 12 April at the Shanghai International Circuit and finished on 28 September at the same place after one double header, five triple header rounds.
-First round being run as a support for the Chinese Grand Prix in Shanghai, for the Formula One World Championship, remaining five rounds of them co-hosted with the China Formula Grand Prix championship.
+It began on 12 April at the Shanghai International Circuit and finished on 28 September at the same place after one double-header and five triple-header rounds.
+The first round was run as a support event for the Chinese Grand Prix in Shanghai, for the Formula One World Championship, with the remaining five rounds co-hosted with the China Formula Grand Prix championship.